(Content edited February 2021)

 One of the advantages of the long, slow overnight fermentation is that in addition to enhancing the flavour of the bread it also breaks down the complex sugars (FODMAPS) in flour to a greater extent and makes them more acceptable to people with problems such as irritable bowel syndrome and gluten sensitivity (not celiac disease, that’s a whole different kettle of fish).

 This can be just one type of flour or a mixture.
-I like to use half-and-half white/wholemeal (190g of each) plus 95g of oat flour.
-If you want to keep the gluten content down (see note above about people with IBS) you can use 380g of spelt flour + 95g oat flour.
+I like to use half-and-half white/wholemeal.
+If you want to keep the gluten content down (see note above about people with IBS) you can use 600g of spelt flour + 220g oat flour.
+If you are baking in Canada then all-purpose flour is “strong” enough, in the US you will want to source bread flour which has a higher gluten content.

 - Optional – a cup of sunflower seeds or walnuts or whatever takes your fancy as extra flavouring/texture.